What are augmented reality (AR) glasses?

 • With integrated GPS technology, virtual arrows will float up into view and help you find your way so that you never get lost again.

 Cameras that can be controlled with the blink of an eye are being developed along with miniature solar panel technology.
-What’s more, immediately touching the body allows smart contact lenses to monitor all kinds of health data, from glaucoma symptoms to blood sugar levels.
+What’s more, immediately touching the body could allow smart contact lenses to monitor all kinds of health data, from glaucoma symptoms to blood sugar levels.

 AR glasses vs. VR glasses